johnMcFadyen/vdc/best-practices-vdc-short.md

 A single administrator does not allow to get the work done in a vDC; specific department (group of users or services in the Directory Service) need to have the exact permissions.
 Too many permissions exposes a project to attackers, but too few permissions means that employees can't get their work done efficiently.
 Azure Role-Based Access Control (RBAC) helps to address this problem, by offering fine-grained access management to vDC resources.

 #####Security Infrastructure
-Security concern many expects and components of the vDC.
-Here we are going to focus only on some specific security aspects related the security infrastructure of the vDC, without pretend to discuss the broad security aspects related to the Azure platform.
+Security concerns many expects and components of the vDC.
+Here we are going to focus only on some specific security aspects related the security infrastructure of the vDC, without pretend to discuss the security aspects related to the Azure platform.
 Security infrastructure is mainly related to the segregation of traffic in specific virtual network segment and control of ingress and egress flows control of flow to the vDC.
 Azure is based on multitenant architecture that prevents unauthorized and unintentional traffic between deployments, using Virtual Network (VNet) isolation, access control lists (ACLs), load balancers, and IP filters, along with traffic flow policies; network address translation (NAT) separates internal network traffic from external traffic.
 The Azure Fabric Controller allocates infrastructure resources to tenant workloads and manages  communications from/to virtual machines (VMs).
 The Azure hypervisor enforces memory and process separation between VMs and securely routes network traffic to guest OS tenants.

-#####Security apps and data
-Azure uses industry-standard protocols to encrypt data in transit (including SSL/TLS, IPsec, and AES)  between devices and Microsoft datacenters and moves within datacenters.
-This includes capabilities for protecting data in transit and at rest, including encryption for data, files, applications, services, communications, and drives.
-You can also configure BitLocker Drive Encryption on VHDs that contain sensitive information.
-Access to data by Azure support personnel requires your explicit permission and is granted on a “just in time” basis that is logged and audited, then revoked after completion of the engagement.
-You can encrypt your data before putting it into Azure, and you can store keys in your on-premises datacenter.
-Client-side encryption for Azure Blob storage enables you to completely control the keys.
-The storage service never sees the keys and is incapable of decrypting the data.
-Azure Storage automatically encrypts your data prior to persisting to storage and decrypts prior to retrieval.
-Storage Account Keys, Shared Access Signatures, management certificates, and other keys are unique to each Azure tenant.

 #####Connectivity to the cloud
 The vDC is not an isolated island and needs of a connectivity with external networks to offer services to customers, partners and/or internal users.
 A vDC requires a connectivity with internet but also a connectivity with on-premises networks/DCs.